 Sani Dental Group

-Getting treated at our facility means to be surrounded by some of the best dentists in Mexico.
-Their knowledge, continuous training, and detailed work are supported by years of studies and professional international courses.
+Getting treated at our facility means being surrounded by some of the best dentists in Mexico.

 Most of our patients come from far away, which is why it is important for us to make sure their Mexico dental experience turns as easy as possible.
 We must strive to make sure our patients get the treatment and proper care they deserve.

 - Shuttle Service.
 For all Sani Dental Group patients, we provide a safe, comfortable, shuttle service arranged to and from the nearest airport, the border, to and from our clinics.
-This to guarantee their safety and comfort at every moment.
+This guarantees their safety and comfort at every moment.

 - Special Rates at the closest hotels.
 Lodging service with preferential rates at some of the best, yet affordable hotels near the Sani Dental Group offices.